frontierbio-tech/frontierbio-tech.github.io/studio/docs/intro.md

 ## Example Applications

-Studio.AI can be applied to various microscopy analysis tasks:
+Studio can be applied to various microscopy analysis tasks:

 - **Neuroanatomy**: Analyze nerve fibers and axon segmentation
 - **Histopathology**: Identify cell structures in tissue samples
 - **Materials Science**: Measure properties of material structures
 - **Biological Imaging**: Quantify features in various biological specimens

-Explore the documentation to learn more about each component of the platform and how to use Studio.AI for your microscopy analysis needs.
+Explore the documentation to learn more about each component of the platform and how to use Studio for your microscopy analysis needs.